-With European homes, quirky cafes, vibrant street art and smiling people, the Chantaboon waterfront community can lure any visitor who loves old world charm.
+With European homes, quirky cafes, vibrant street art, and smiling people, the Chantaboon waterfront community in Chanthaburi province of Thailand, can lure any visitor who loves old-world charm.

-A smiling old lady welcomes and offers me a local delicacy wrapped in a conically shaped leaf as I enter the one-kilometre stretch of the Chantaboon waterfront community.
+A smiling old lady welcomes and offers me a local delicacy wrapped in a conically shaped leaf as I enter the one-kilometer stretch of the Chantaboon waterfront community in the Chanthaburi province of Thailand.
 I politely refuse to accept as I realize that I am not carrying a wallet to offer her money.
 She is least offended but just smiles and generously shows me other eatables on offer in her shop and asks me to sample a few for free!

 As I discovered, Chantaburi is still famous for its pepper and one can find shops selling them in cute little bottles like these…

 The rise, fall, and resurgence of Chantaboon Waterfront Community